-After almost two years of house price falls, Japan’s housing market is now gaining momentum, mainly due to the economic policies of Prime Minister Shinzo Abe, who came to power in December 2012.
-These economic policies, which are now affectionately referred to as “Abenomics”, include increasing public infrastructure spending, devaluation of the yen and aggressive quantitative easing by the Bank of Japan (BOJ).
+What´s affectionately known as “Abenomics” - i.e., the reflationary policies of Prime Minister Shinzo Abe, who came to power in December 2012 - includes stimulating the economy by increasing public infrastructure spending, devaluing the yen and aggressive quantitative easing by the Bank of Japan (BOJ).

 In Osaka Metropolitan Area:

 Surprisingly, land prices are still falling.
 During the year to June 2015, average land prices in Tokyo Metropolitan Area fell by 1.5% to JPY193,000 (US$1,603) per sq. m., while in Osaka Metropolitan Area land prices dropped by 3.8% to JPY125,000 (US$1,038) per sq. m., according to the LIJ.

 House prices are expected to continue rising for the remaining months of 2015, given an additional Abenomics stimulus in the second half.
 Moreover, Tokyo’s successful bid to host the 2020 Summer Olympics should boost property demand and construction over the next 7 years.